MatthewKing/DeviceId/readme.md

 #### Dealing with MAC Address randomization and virtual network adapters

-Non physcial network adapters like VPN connections tend not to have fixed MAC addresses.
-For wireless (802.11 based) adapters hardware
-(MAC) address randomization is frequently applied to avoid tracking with many modern operating systems support this out of the box.
-This makes wireless network adapters bad candidates for device indentification.
+Non physical network adapters like VPN connections tend not to have fixed MAC addresses.
+For wireless (802.11 based) adapters hardware (MAC) address randomization is frequently applied to avoid tracking with many modern operating systems support this out of the box.
+This makes wireless network adapters bad candidates for device identification.

 Use `AddMacAddress(true, true)` to exclude both virtual and wireless network adapters.